Ron Unz

-Ronald Keeva Unz (/ʌnz/; born September 20, 1961) is an American technology entrepreneur, political activist, writer, and publisher.
-A former businessman, Unz became a multi-millionaire in Silicon Valley before entering politics.
+Ronald Keeva Unz (/ʌnz/; born September 20, 1961) is an American technology entrepreneur, conservative political activist, writer, and publisher.
+A former businessman, Unz became a financial software multi-millionaire before entering politics.
 He unsuccessfully ran for governor as a Republican in the 1994 California gubernatorial election and for U.S. Senator in 2016.
-He has sponsored multiple propositions promoting structured English immersion education as well as campaign finance reform and minimum wage increases.
+He has sponsored multiple ballot propositions promoting structured English immersion education as well as campaign finance reform and minimum wage increases.

-He was publisher of The American Conservative from 2007 to 2013, and since 2013 has been publisher and editor of The Unz Review, a website which describes itself as presenting "controversial perspectives largely excluded from the American mainstream media."
-The website has been criticized by the Anti-Defamation League as hosting racist and antisemitic content, and the Southern Poverty Law Center which has labeled it a white nationalist publication.
-Unz has also drawn criticism for funding VDARE and other writers that critics have termed white supremacist.
+Unz was publisher of The American Conservative from 2007 to 2013, and since 2013 has been publisher and editor of The Unz Review, a website which self-describes as presenting "controversial perspectives largely excluded from the American mainstream media."
+Unz Review has been criticized by the Anti-Defamation League for hosting racist and antisemitic content, and the Southern Poverty Law Center has labeled it a white nationalist publication.
+Unz has also drawn criticism for funding VDARE and other publications accused of white supremacism.

 Early life and career

-Ronald Keeva Unz was born in Los Angeles, California, on September 20, 1961, to a Ukrainian-Jewish immigrant, and raised in a Yiddish-speaking household in North Hollywood.
+Ronald Keeva Unz was born in Los Angeles, California, on September 20, 1961, to a Ukrainian family of Jewish descent.
+His family migrated to America in the 20th century and was raised household in North Hollywood.
 His mother was an anti-war activist who raised her son as a single mother.
-Unz has said that his childhood as a fatherless child in a single-parent household which was on the dole, was a source of "embarrassment and discomfort".
+Unz has said that his childhood as a fatherless child in a single-parent household which received public assistance, was a source of "embarrassment and discomfort".

 He attended North Hollywood High School and, in his senior year won first place in the 1979 Westinghouse Science Talent Search.
 He attended Harvard University, graduating in 1983 with a Bachelor of Arts degree in physics and ancient history.
 He then took graduate courses in physics at the University of Cambridge and began a Ph.D. at Stanford University before abandoning the program.

 Unz worked in the banking industry and wrote software for mortgage securities during his studies.
-In 1988 he founded the company Wall Street Analytics in New York City, moving it to Palo Alto, California, five years later.
-In 2006 the company was acquired by the ratings firm Moody's.
+In 1988, he founded the company Wall Street Analytics in New York City, moving it to Palo Alto, California, five years later.
+In 2006, the company was acquired by the ratings firm Moody's.